galaktor/raph.es/content/project/website.md

 * static pages
 * no database
 * simple style
+* no social media spyware
+* no tracking pixels or anything
+* NO JAVASCRIPT AT ALL, all html/css/img

 ## personal
 * my own design from the ground up - incl all quiks